 Our Team

-Amy Hettinger Pascucci, program director and parent child class facilitator, grew up exploring in the woods near Bernheim Forest.
-She received a degree in Arts Administration from the University of Kentucky and worked in formal and informal education before also receiving a M.Ed. in Arts in Education at Harvard University, which she followed with a teaching certificate in Waldorf Education.
-She taught in the Waldorf community in Anchorage, Alaska, for five years.
-All this experience prepared her for her favorite work yet, raising her daughters, who with their friends inspire the Forest Pals program.
-Amy loves making music and being outside with family and friends, especially in the Kentucky Fall forest or any time at any seashore.
-In 2025, Amy is excited to serve as a KET All Star Educator.
+Amy Hettinger Pascucci, program director and caregiver & child class facilitator, explored the woods near Bernheim Forest as a child.
+She received a degree in Arts Administration from the University of Kentucky and worked in formal and informal education before completing a M.Ed. in Arts in Education at Harvard University, which she followed with a teaching certificate in Waldorf Education.
+For five years she taught in the vibrant Waldorf community in Anchorage, Alaska.
+All this experience prepared her for her favorite work yet, raising her two wonderful daughters, who with their friends inspire the Forest Pals program.
+Amy loves making music and being outside with family and friends, especially in the Kentucky autumn forest or any time at any seashore.
+In 2025 and 2026, Amy is excited to serve as a KET All Star Educator.

-Gracie Nafziger, Adventurers (M/W) and Nature Network teacher, grew up in Louisville, Kentucky and has always enjoyed the discovery that comes with immersing yourself in nature.
+Gracie Nafziger, Buds and Adventurers teacher (M/W), grew up in Louisville, Kentucky and has always enjoyed the discovery that comes with immersing yourself in nature.
 She received a degree in Biology at Illinois Wesleyan University and a Masters in Teaching at Bellarmine before becoming a high school Biology and Ecology teacher for 6 years.
 She has been a volunteer in the Naturalist Program at Bernheim since 2020 and has enjoyed every moment of it.
 Gracie loves sharing her fascination for learning about nature with Forest Pals.
 She loves hiking, swimming in open water competitions, playing board games with friends, and helping to foster deeper connections with nature.
 Gracie received her Level 1 Forest School teacher certificate in the Spring of 2024.
 She is the recipient of the 2025 Champion Environmental Educator award from New Pioneers for a Sustainable Future.

 Josh French, Adventurers teacher (W), grew up in Louisville, KY, where he developed a deep love for the outdoors.
 As a young teen, he spent summers in the Ozark Mountains of Missouri, further nurturing his passion for nature.
 His travels across the western United States and its many natural wonders have only enhanced his appreciation for the world around us.
 As his profession, Josh owns and operates a photography and videography company with his wife, Amanda.
 Inspired by Waldorf education, Josh and his wife, Amanda, homeschool their two daughters, embracing an eclectic approach to teaching.
 In his off time he enjoys fly fishing, reading, photography and filmmaking.
 Josh completed his Level 1 Forest School teacher certificate and Level I FS Naturalist Certification in the Spring of 2025.
 He is also a certified Free Play Facilitator.